libhal/libhal-arm-mcu/README.md

 ## 📡 Installing Profiles

 Profiles define which platform you mean to build your project against.
-These profiles are needed for code and demos in this repo and for applications that wish to execute on an arm mcu supported by this library.
-The following will install the conan profiles for arm mcus and the compiler.
+These profiles are needed by the conan files to determine which files to build for demos and for libraries.
+In order to build binaries using libhal for ARM microcontrollers, you'll need to install both the ARM GNU toolchain and the ARM MCU profiles.

 ```bash
 conan config install -sf conan/profiles/v1 -tf profiles https://github.com/libhal/arm-gnu-toolchain.git
 conan config install -sf conan/profiles/v1 -tf profiles https://github.com/libhal/libhal-arm-mcu.git
 ```

-Note that running these commands multiple times is safe.
-The command will simply overwrite the old files with the latest files.
+The first command installs the ARM GNU compiler profiles, while the second adds the ARM MCU platform profiles to your conan `profiles` directory.
+Note that running these commands multiple times is safe - they will simply overwrite the old files with the latest versions.

+Now that you have the profiles installed, you can build demos and libraries for ARM microcontrollers.

 ## 🏗️ Building Demo Applications